 The terms of compensation of the Bishop are to be reviewed annually and recommended to the Diocesan Council for the Budget of the Diocese by a Bishop's Wellness Committee.
-The Committee is to be comprised of the President of the Standing Committee, President of the Board of Trustees, and the President of Diocesan Council.
-The Committee is to meet with the Bishop semi-annually to review compensation and wellness issues with the Bishop.
+The Committee is to be comprised of the President of the Standing Committee, the President of the Board of Trustees, the President of Diocesan Council, and the previous President of the Standing Committee.
+The Committee is to meet with the Bishop at least annually to review compensation and wellness issues with the Bishop.